AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXFileTypeExtensions/PreorderTraversal.md

 CAEXFileTypeExtensions.PreorderTraversal Method
 ===============================================
-AutomationML 2.1 APITraversal method for a hierarchical tree, with identical childSelector for all tree nodes.
+Traversal method for a hierarchical tree, with identical childSelector for all tree nodes.
 The method uses a pre-order algorithm without recursion for the deep traversal of the complete tree.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)